xpublish-community/xpublish/docs/source/index.rst

 Why?
 ~~~~

-Xpublish lets you share, publish, and serve Xarray datasets via a web application.
+xpublish lets you serve, share and publish xarray datasets via a web
+application.

-The data in the Xarray datasets (on the server side) can be backed by dask to
+The data and/or metadata in the xarray datasets can be exposed in various forms
-facilitate on-demand computation via a simple REST API.
+through pluggable REST API endpoints.
+Efficient, on-demand delivery of large
+datasets may be enabled with Dask on the server-side.

 We are exploring applications of xpublish that include:

-- publish on-demand or derived data products
+* publish on-demand or derived data products
-- turning Xarray objects into streaming services (e.g. OPENDAP)
+* turning xarray objects into streaming services (e.g. OPENDAP)

 How?
 ~~~~

-Under the hood, xpublish is using a web app (FastAPI and Uvicorn) that is exposing a minimal Zarr compatible REST-like API.
+Under the hood, xpublish is using a web app (FastAPI and Uvicorn) that is exposing a REST-like API with builtin and/or user-defined endpoints.

-Key attributes of the API are:

-- serves a Zarr store API from the root of the dataset.
+For example, xpublish provides by default a minimal Zarr compatible REST-like API with the following endpoints:

-- provides Zarr metadata keys (``.zmetadata``, ``.zgroup``, ``.zarray``, and ``.zattrs``) as a JSON strings.
+* ``.zmetadata``: returns Zarr-formatted metadata keys as json strings.
-- provides access to data keys (e.g. ``var/0.0.0``) as binary strings.
+* ``var/0.0.0``: returns a variable data chunk as a binary string.

 .. toctree::
    :maxdepth: 2